cedadev/ceda_opensearch/README.md

 # CEDA Opensearch
 This package provides an open search interface to CEDAs elastic search, which currently provides Sentinel 1A and 2A data.

+## Open search description document

+The [open search description document](http://opensearch-test.ceda.ac.uk/opensearch/description.xml) contains details about the supported parameters and their values.
+Below is a more human readable form of the search parameters.

 ## Search Parameters common to Sentinel 1 and 2

 * [bbox](http://www.opensearch.org/Specifications/OpenSearch/Extensions/Geo/1.0/Draft_2#The_.22box.22_parameter)